 If the password is correct, the installation process will continue and will restart the device once it is complete.

-Note: Once the installation is approved, and if the M1 password passed correctly, you could check the progress of the installation before restart by running the following command:
+Note: Once the installation is approved, and if the M1 password passed correctly, you can check the progress of the installation before restarting by running the following command:

 sudo tail -f “/Library/Addigy/logs/Install macOS [Version] ([Version Number])-[timestamp].log”

-After restart, the device will be upgraded to the desired version.
+After restarting, the device will be upgraded to the desired version.